-Investments of the Company meet the specified criteria in GASB Codification Section I50: Investments to qualify to elect to measure their investments at amortized cost.
+The Company's investments meet the specified criteria in GASB Codification Section I50: Investments to qualify to elect to measure their investments at amortized cost.
 Accordingly, the fair value of the Company's position in investments is equal to the value of the pooled shares.